-- " Departments: Public Works, Recreation, HCD, Communications - " City Council Priorities: - Engaged, Responsive, Service-Oriented Government (#2) - " Cost: \$

-5.2 Update the Right of Entry process to allow city staff-approved volunteer opportunities for community members, including the possibility for same-day registration when applicable.
+- " Departments: Public Works, Recreation, HCD, Communications - " City Council Priorities: - Engaged, Responsive, Service-Oriented Government (#2) - " Cost: S - 5.2 Update the Right of Entry process to allow city staff-approved volunteer opportunities for community members, including the possibility for same-day registration when applicable.

 The Public Works Department manages a Right of Entry process that allows community members to sign up as volunteers for vegetation management on city property with conservation easements.
 The current policy seeks to minimize all liability to the city, but in the process, it creates complicated and burdensome administration to participation.
 A more dynamic policy allows city staff better flexibility when coordinating a vegetation management event that would benefit from volunteer work.
-At present, the process requires that volunteers sign up at least two days in advance.
+At present, the process requires that volunteers complete release forms at least ten days in advance, although the ten-day period is not regularly enforced.
 Although the policy pertains to Public Works-related projects and staffing, the policy as shown online appears to be managed by the City Clerk's office.
-The city should review the Right of Entry policy to extend to all city-owned properties, especially those with conservation easements, and consider sameday completion of the required forms and waivers by volunteers.
+The city should review the Right of Entry policy to extend to all city-owned properties, especially those with conservation easements, and consider same-day completion of the required forms and waivers by volunteers.
 The city should also add language that ensures tasks are approved and overseen by a relevant Public Works staff member or delegate of that staff.
 The process should be more clearly presented on the city's website, including relevant contact information for residents with questions about the policy.